jhagas/Wireless-scrcpy/README.md

 # Wireless-scrcpy
-Scrcpy, but with wireless shell script, so you can easily connect to your android device WIRELESSLY without remembering long commands
+Scrcpy, but with wireless shell script, so you can easily connect to your android device WIRELESSLY without remembering long commands.
+Works on linux
-Tested on linux

 ## Installation
 For installation (User install), just copy this into your terminal